AY2021S1-CS2103T-W16-3/tp/docs/UserGuide.md

 #### 4.4.4 List Income

 Shows a list of all the incomes in the finance tracker.
-This effectively resets any current filtering of the list, such as those made by `find`.
+This effectively resets any current filtering of the income list, such as those made by `find`.

 Format: (when on the  [Income tab](#)) `list`